A deliciously healthy chunky granola that’s naturally sweetened with maple syrup.

 It can even be made into granola bars!!
 Or top it on some nice-cream.

-This granola recipe is far more healthy, since it’s made with all-natural, unprocessed ingredients, and is naturally sweetened.
+This granola is far more healthy, since it’s made with all-natural, unprocessed ingredients, and is naturally sweetened.
 You just can’t beat freshly baked granola!

 Before we get started in learning how to make this oat-free granola – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!